 Who are the key influencers in your industry on Twitter that you need to connect with?

-Twtrland is a powerful tool for analyzing Twitter accounts (and other social networks are now supported).
-It divides people into over 40,000 categories so you can really distil down and find the right people in the right categories.
+Klear is a powerful tool for analyzing Twitter accounts (it also supports, YouTube, blogs and Instagram).
+It divides people into over 40,000 categories so you can really drill down and find the right people in the right categories.

 You start off by searching for influencers based on category, and then you specify the country (this is optional).

-I recently tested out Littlebird and was impressed by the results it achieved.
-It identifies influencers by seeing how many other influencers are connected with them.
+I recently tested out Little Bird and was really impressed by the results.
+This tool identifies influencers by looking at how many other influencers are connected with them.

 - Popular content – When you identify an influencer list, you can see the most popular content they share.
 This is probably going to be great content for you to share out also.

-- Discover people to connect to – You’ll find out, based on your influencer list, who you are not following that you should be.
+- Discover people to connect with – Based on your influencer list, you’ll find out who you are not following that you should be.
 So it’s a good way of identifying new, relevant people to connect with.

 - Blogs – You can browse through the latest blog posts by the influencers.